bidwrangler/mitm_test_proxy/README.md

 # mitm_test_proxy

+## status

+In progress.
+Doesn't do anything useful yet.

+## What is this?

 This allows you to run a Man-In-The-Middle proxy that you will configure a test browser (perhaps with Capybara) to use.
-You will be able to modify repsonses from 3rd parties and assert that requests where made.
+You will be able to modify responses from 3rd parties and assert that requests where made.

 ```ruby
 mitm_test_proxy = MitmTestProxy.new